 What You’ll Find In This Post

 When I was first married, a woman from my church gave me a sugar cookie recipe that I loved but lost somehow.
 Since I can’t remember who gave me the recipe, I can’t ask for it again.

-Last week I was working on a recipe with a sugar cookie crust.
-I had extra dough and I wasn’t quite sure what to do with it.
-Since it was a crust recipe, I didn’t know if it would work as a cookie recipe but I decided to give it a try and BINGO I discovered that I already had the recipe for my ultimate, fuss-free sugar cookies!
+While working on a recipe with a sugar cookie crust, I had extra dough that I wasn’t sure what to do with it.
+I decided to use it to make cookies, and BINGO, I discovered this recipe for my ultimate, fuss-free sugar cookies!

 Here is why this is the BEST sugar cookie recipe:

 - No Rolling the Dough